 Denise is a consultant occupational therapist, researcher, publisher, and educator with over 20 years of field experience in assessing and treating clients across the NHS, Social Services, and private sector companies.

 Denise has extensive experience covering a range of services: community rehabilitation, rapid response, falls, housing, neurological, palliative and end-of-life care and case management. this involved assessing and treating clients in their own homes based on their needs.
 For example, major trauma, orthopaedics, acquired brain injury, amputee, chronic pain, progressive neurological conditions, and terminal illness.

 Denise uses her clinical reasoning skills to provide comprehensive assessments and reports to support her decision-making for the client’s future needs.
 Her knowledge and skills in rehabilitation give her a comprehensive understanding of a client’s potential for recovery and enable her to identify specific, measurable, achievable, relevant, and time-bound rehabilitation goals.

 After working for over 20 years as an occupational therapist in the NHS, Social Services, and Private Sector, Denise wanted to set up a care business that had person-centred care at its core.

-Denise says: “I understand that there is more to a person than their diagnosis, my aim is to understand what is important to them, and to work together to achieve a quality of life”.
+Denise says: “I understand that there is more to a person than their diagnosis, I aim to understand what is important to them and to work together to achieve a quality of life”.